rho-contracts/rho-contracts/README.md

   for the return value of the call.
 ```

-Note how these contract errors are triggered much faster than JavaScript's
+Note how these contract errors are triggered earlier than JavaScript's
 native error, they provide clearer error messages, and they highlight the
 exactly line where the error is, rather than some line deep inside the
 implementation of `derive`.